Minimum Wage

 Overtime Laws

-Hawaii’s overtime laws are governed by the Fair Labor Standards Act and allows employees who work more than 40 hours in a workweek to be eligible for overtime.
-Hours worked in excess of 8 hours a day are not considered overtime, except when work is performed on a State or county public works construction project.
+Daily Overtime: Hours worked in excess of 8 hours a day are generally not considered overtime, except when work is performed on a State or county public works construction project.

 Meal and Rest Break

-Hawaii wage and hour laws generally require an employer to grant a meal period of at least 30 minutes to minors aged 14 or 15 who work more than five consecutive hours.
+Minors (14–15): Employers must provide a meal period of at least 30 minutes to minors aged 14 or 15 who work more than 5 consecutive hours.

 → Find out how Deputy can help you simplify meal and rest break compliance